-The origins of this heart-warming cocktail go back to 1942, Ireland.
+The origins of this heartwarming cocktail go back to 1942 Ireland.
 Chef Joe Sheridan of a famous terminal restaurant in Foynes whipped up a batch (or 20) of hot coffee cocktails for stranded and cold passengers.
 Due to severe and story weather, a plane headed to United States had to turn around and go back to Foynes.

-Anticipating the passengers to be tired and cold, the Chef whipped up hot sweet coffees and mixed it with whiskey and cream.
+Anticipating the passengers to be tired and cold, the Chef whipped up hot sweet coffees and mixed them with whiskey and cream.
 It was obviously a huge hit and spread around the world famously and has been keeping people warm ever since.

+PRO TIP: Make your own whipped cream!
 Make sure the whipping cream is cold and straight out of the fridge when you’re ready to whip it.
 Pour heavy whipping cream into a mixing bowl, add a pinch of sugar, and whip it with a whisk.
 Continue to whip it until soft peaks appear.

 Irish Coffee Variations To Try:

-Bailey’s Irish Cream – this version is perhaps even more popular than the original.
+Bailey’s Irish Cream – This version is perhaps even more popular than the original.
 Try adding some Irish Cream (either homemade or store-bought) to this tasty coffee, and of course, keep the whiskey!

-Kahlua – many people have requested Irish coffee with and addition of Kahlua.
+Kahlua – Many people have requested Irish coffee with and addition of Kahlua.
 Just remember Kahlua is sweet, so watch the sugar.

-Maple – use maple syrup instead of sugar.
+Maple – Use maple syrup instead of sugar.
 Yes, it is quite tasty!

-Chocolate – you can add some chocolate flavor by adding chocolate liqueur or just chocolate syrup.
+Chocolate – You can add some chocolate flavor by adding chocolate liqueur or just chocolate syrup.

-Extra caffeinated – you can make a play of an Americano by combining coffee and espresso.
+Extra Caffeinated – You can make a play of an Americano by combining coffee and espresso.

-Decaf – to go in the opposite direction, use decaf coffee if it’s getting late in the evening.
+Decaf – To go in the opposite direction, use decaf coffee if it’s getting late in the evening.